 Dimensions: Height: 5 1/2 inches (14 cm)

 Condition: This bottle has great presence and although there is a small crack along the edge of the base.
 Slight iridescence.
-Bottom is cracked along edge.
+The bottom is cracked along the edge.
 Neck and rim scratched.

 Provenance: The William R. Crawford collection of Ancient Glass and Antiquities, acquired from the European trade in the 1950s and then by descent.
 William R. Crawford, a retired American career diplomat and expert on the Middle East and Cyprus, was Director of Arab-Israeli Affairs at the State Department between 1959-1964, and Deputy Chief of Mission in Cyprus thereafter.
 In the 1970s, he was ambassador to Yemen and then to Cyprus and later became principal deputy assistant secretary of state for Near East and South Asian affairs.
 He donated part of his collection to the Virginia Museum of Fine Arts prior to his death in 2002.